 College Choice Score: 44.4

 The online Master of Health Administration degree from the University of Cincinnati is designed to help professionals who aspire to leadership in healthcare organizations.
 Students gain new skills and essential knowledge through coursework as well as advanced independent research.
 Offered through the College of Applied Health Sciences, the program focuses on addressing the three most pressing issues in today’s health care system: cost, access and quality.

 The degree consists of 39 credit hours, beginning with a 10 course core curriculum.
+You can choose concentration electives in either global health systems or health systems management.
+The choice of a concentration depends on whether your interests lie in government policymaking or in the management of local hospitals and other healthcare provider organizations.
 In your core classes, you’ll learn about topics including the following:

 - Health Systems Organization and Delivery